 and the evolution of a scholarly engagement and professionalism that will ensure a successful

 Affiliated research centers include the Center for American Politics and Public Policy; the Center for

 Civic Communication & Engagement; the Comparative Historical Analysis of Organizations and States Center; the Comparative Law and Society Studies Center;Washington Institute for the Study of Ethnicity, Race, and Sexuality; and The Harry Bridges Center for Labor Studies.

-The Evans School of Public Affairs offers a number of graduate degrees and certificates in public administration, as well as a PhD in Public Policy & Management.
+The Evans School of Public Policy and Governance offers a number of graduate degrees and certificates in public administration, as well as a PhD in Public Policy & Management.
 The Master of Public Administration (MPA) is the primary program, emphasizing fundamentals in policy analysis and management.
 MPA candidates can also choose a course of specialization in any of a number of related areas, including leadership, environment & natural resources, international development, and metropolitan & regional policy, among others.

 The Evans School hosts a number of centers and projects that provide public agencies, nonprofit organizations, and academic institutions a wide variety of resources, support, and expertise.
 These include Evans School Policy Analysis and Research Group (EPAR), the West Coast Poverty Center, the Nancy Bell Evans Center, and the William D. Ruckleshaus Center, among others.